 Harry Potter's Hagrid is perhaps the most famous example.
 Hogwarts's Care of Magical Creatures teacher has a clear preference for dangerous beasts, including a Cerberus Captain Ersatz and possible descendant (Fluffy), a Norwegian ridgeback dragon (Norbert who's really a Norberta), a hippogriff (Buckbeak), and a giant fracking spider (Aragog).

 Ollivander is another possible example; when Harry is fitted for his wand, Ollivander remarks with what seems to be almost pleasure that Harry has been selected by a wand which was made using the same materials as those used to fashion Voldemort's.
 Harry is understandably a little weirded out by this, and by Ollivander's next comment that he expects Harry to do great things, because so did Voldemort.
 "Terrible, yes - but great."

-Most of the characters, in Andrew Boland’s novel Hells Children, are definitely Nightmare Fetishists.
-Going on the author’s biography, it would seem that he is one of these to, which would explain a lot.
+Most of the characters, in Andrew Boland’s novel Hell's Children, are definitely Nightmare Fetishists.
+Going on the author’s biography, it would seem that he is one of these too, which would explain a lot.